 The Junior Keeper Program is designed to give children too young to participate in our Adult Volunteer Program a chance to learn and work at PHS.
 Each day is three hours long and does have a specific outline of activities & expectations.

-After check-in, the junior keepers & their counselor/leader will gather together, review the rules and behavior expectations, then give an overview of the day's activities.
-For example, if it is a day of Tortoise & Turtle work, they will discuss the differences between turtles & tortoises, how to tell them apart, and important rules to know, like do not touch their face.
+After check-in, the junior keepers & their counselor will gather together, review the rules and behavior expectations, then give an overview of the day's activities.
 After learning about the animals, their care needs, and other details for a brief time, the junior keepers will then begin their work.
-At the conclusion of the animal care activities ("work"), they will gather again for a discussion.
+At the conclusion of the animal care activities ("work"), they will gather again for dis.
 This quick discussion will help make sure the participants understand the value of their efforts and why it truly matters.
-It is also a chance for the junior keepers to ask questions about the animals, why certain procedures were or were not done, etc.

 While this is a community service opportunity, it is also a service learning opportunity.
 We believe that the participants should get more than just required hours of community service for their school or organization - we believe that they should be given the opportunity to learn and grow from the experience.